Conengmo/battle_map_tv/README.md

 ## Known issues

-On Windows the application will sometimes break unexpectedly.
-I'll have to get in touch with someone knowledgeable about Pyglet to look into this.
+- On Windows sometimes some buttons have linked behavior.

 ## Technical